Secretspaceprogram/secretspaceprogram.github.io/247ctf-web/index.md

 ---

-I spent my Christmas holiday time doing some of the web challenges from 247CTF.
-I decided to write this write up to document the methods used to solve each challenge.
+I spent my Christmas holiday time checking out some of the web challenges from 247CTF.
+I decided to write this write up to document the methods used to solve a couple of the easier challenges.
 If its not apparent already: SPOILERS AHEAD.

 # Secured Session: